-*- coding: utf-8; mode: tcl; tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4 -*- vim:fenc=utf-8:ft=tcl:et:sw=4:ts=4:sts=4

 This section contains practical guidelines for creating Portfiles that install smoothly and provide consistency between ports.
 The following sections are on the TODO list.

-Portfiles may be thought of as a table of keys and values in two columns separated by spaces (not tabs), so you should set your editor to use soft tabs, which are tabs emulated by spaces.
+The two columns should be separated by spaces (not tabs), so you should set your editor to use soft tabs, which are tabs emulated by spaces.
 By default, the top line of all Portfiles should use a modeline that defines soft tabs for the vim and emacs editors as shown.

 # -*- coding: utf-8; mode: tcl; tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4 -*- vim:fenc=utf-8:ft=tcl:et:sw=4:ts=4:sts=4